 Next, I looked for vendors and shopped around to find the best prices — then asked about a discount for buying in bulk.
 It never hurts to ask!
 This helped me save 20% of the original cost when I eventually bought everything.

 Find Cash in Your Budget and Earn Extra Money

-I needed to free up some money to go towards my sou-sou, so I decided to eliminate one bill from my monthly budget.
+I needed to free up some money to go toward my sou-sou, so I decided to eliminate one bill from my monthly budget.

-I compared my cable and internet bills to see which was costing me more, and canceled my $50 per month cable service — a whopping savings that helped me start my business.
+I compared my cable and internet bills to see which was costing me more, and then canceled my $50 per month cable service.

-To earn extra cash, I also sold cakes at community events at a reduced price.
-Consider how you could earn a few extra dollars a month to go towards your business.
-For example, babysit for friends, or bartend on the weekends.
+To earn extra cash, I sold cakes at community events at a reduced price.
+Consider how you could earn a few extra dollars a month to go toward your business.

 Form a Group